IBM System/360 Model 25: Software

 The typical operating system for the Model 25 was DOS/360, which was loaded from disk.

-Less common was TOS/360, which was loaded from tape, and, rarely, BOS/360, which was loaded from punched cards.
+Less common was TOS/360, which was loaded from tape, and, rarely, BPS, which was loaded from punched cards.
 Programming was mostly in the COBOL, RPG and Assembler languages for the commercial applications that were the predominant uses of this computer, but Fortran IV could also be used for the scientific and engineering applications, and PL/I was available.